This post explains how I transformed an overly verbose linked card into a much more succinct and accessible one.

 In honour of all the people struggling to do basic things on the internet, let's define what Web Accessibility is - and what it isn't.

-'Oh, great', I hear you say - 'another bill'.
+Introduction 'Oh, great', I hear you say - 'another bill'.
 Well ok, yes, if it's from Telecom, it probably is another bill.
 But it's what's different about this month's bill that got my attention.
-You see, I'd just returned home, after spending the best part of the day picnicing with friends in Dunedin's botanical gardens (which [...]
+Bonding over accessibility You see, I'd just returned home, after spending the best part of the day picnicking with friends in [...]